 practising life coach requires extensive training.
 However, the

-training is generally less academic in nature, more geared towards
+training is generally less academic in nature and more geared towards

-application in real life, and therefore, arguably, more life changing in its effect.
+application in real life.
+Arguably, therefore, it is more life changing in its effect.

-With an institution such as New Insights you can train remotely through our acclaimed and internationally accredited home learning programme.
+With an institution such as New Insights you can train remotely through our acclaimed and internationally accredited hybrid home study/online learning programme.

-The duration of the training will depend on you but most of our trainees who study and practice in their own time complete within 9-18 months.
+The duration of the training will depend on you.
+But most of our trainees, who study and practice in their own time and at their oiwn pace, complete within a period of 9-18 months.

-Unlike with practising psychologists, life coaches are NOT governed by statutory regulation and, in South Africa, are NOT required to be registered with the Health Professions Council (HPCSA).
+Unlike practising psychologists, life coaches are NOT governed by statutory regulation and are NOT required to be registered with the Health Professions Council of South Africa (HPCSA).

-However, and although it is not mandatory, many certified life coaches do choose to join a reputable coach representative body such as COMENSA and/or the ICR to promote their ongoing professional development.
+However, although it is not mandatory, many certified life coaches do choose to join a reputable coach representative body such as COMENSA (local) and/or the ICR (international) to promote their ongoing professional development.

 As you explore the pros and cons of careers in psychology and life coaching, we recommend you spend some time browsing the various pages of this website.
-There is a wealth of information to be found here and we make sure to keep it up to date and relevant.
+There is a wealth of information to be found about life coaching here, and we make sure to keep it up to date and relevant.

-Another great recommendation is that you request our two information-packed ebooks that we have specifically designed to answer all the questions you may have about life coaching and training with New Insights to become a life coach.
+Request our two information-packed life coaching ebooks.
+We have specifically designed them to answer all the questions you may have about life coaching and training with New Insights to become a certified life coach.